Xel-Naha/PurrPleaser3000S/README.md

 First of all, I am not a professional, nor am I really good at coding; however, it works and I tried my best in my free time.
 In case you’ve got improvements / suggestions, please feel free to implement them.

 > [!NOTE]
-> At first you should note that this code has been specifically written for the Raspberry Pico W. It further uses both cores of the RP2040, whereat at communication, WiFi, scheduling etc. runs on Core 0 and all hardware (sensors, drivers, motors) linked functionalities run on Core 1.
+> At first you should note that this code has been specifically written for the Raspberry Pi Pico W. It further uses both cores of the RP2040, whereat at communication, WiFi, scheduling etc. runs on Core 0 and all hardware (sensors, drivers, motors) linked functionalities run on Core 1.
+The same code also works on the Pico 2 W.

 The main parts you should be interested in when reading this are: